+Strategies are used to improve the early identification of social, emotional, or behavioral problems or substance use disorders, to improve the provisions of early intervention services, and to assist students in dealing with trauma and violence.
 PBIS is used to teach expected behavior to all students as a Tier 1 service.
 In addition, teachers are trained and school counselors assist with bullying awareness and prevention activities using Stop Bullying.gov and Eyes on Bullying curriculum.
 A universal screen is used at the start of the school year for all students to identify any students who might be in need of greater support during the school year.
 Teachers are supported through consultation and collaboration on how to contribute to their students' mental health by creating safe learning environments for students.
-All staff and students of the Gilchrist County School District participate in the Character First character trait program in conjunction the community program.
+All staff and students of the Gilchrist County School District participate in the Character First character trait program in conjunction with our community program and uses Student Ambassadors to help promote the monthly character trait and develop leadership skills.
 All staff will also complete mental health training as part of our awareness prevention efforts that will provide an overview of mental illnesses and substance use disorders and the need to reduce the stigma of mental illness.
-Information on the potential risk factors and warning signs of emotional disturbances, mental illness, or substance use disorders, including, but not limited to depression, anxiety, psychosis, eating disorders, and self-injury, as well as common treatments for those conditions and how to assess those risks.
-Resources will also include Mental Health First Aid.
+Information on the potential risk factors and warning signs of emotional disturbances, mental illness, or substance use disorders, including, but not limited to depression, anxiety, psychosis, eating disorders, and self-injury, as well as common treatments for those conditions and how to assess those risks according to our school board approved training plan.
+Resources will also include Mental Health First Aid and Kognito.
+Suicide prevention program Elephant in the Room is used at the middle and high level.